 The Phoenix Rises

-By the time you get to Phoenix we'll be risin'... to meet you and show you the City that once was a very small town.
+By the time you get to Phoenix we'll be risin'... to meet you and show you the City that once was a very small town on the new frontier weathering the political and literal heat.
 Ready?

 Phoenix, back home